Paying and Collecting Mechanical Royalties

 How Mechanical Royalties Are Collected

-In the US, this group is the Harry Fox Agency, but each country has its own group.
+In the U.S., the Harry Fox Agency is the group that issues mechanical licenses and collects royalties to pay out to the rights holders, but each country has its own group.
 If you anticipate collecting royalties internationally, then you must be registered with the groups in each country in which your music is available.

 This process can be tedious, and in some cases, the workload can even be prohibitive.
 If you have a publisher, they will handle this task for you.
 In some cases, your manager may be able to do your registrations as well.